SpaceCurve/hadoop-adapter/geopandas-vis/ipython-notebook-geopandas-centos65.md

 **TK: It should be possible to install `libgeotiff` and `gdal` inside of the Anaconda directory**

-This install guide was created against the SpaceCurve Quickstart VM upgraded to Centos 6.5.
+This install guide was created against the SpaceCurve QuickStart VM upgraded to Centos 6.5.

 ## Archives